wp-plugins/query-wrangler/README.txt

 Easy, the code you're lookind for looks like this.   [query id=2] , where the number 2 is the query id.

+= What are overrides and how do I use them? =

+Overrides allow you to alter the display and information given on category and tag pages.
+For a simple example, add a new query and chose the type `override`.
+Choose what you want to display then examine the `Override Settings` options.
+Select a category or multiple categories to override.
+Save the query, then visit that category page.

 == Screenshots ==

 1. Query Wrangler edit screen

 == Changelog ==

+= 1.3beta1 =

+ * Added Wordpress hooks for fields, field styles, filters, and pagers
+ * Fixed some bugs with replacement tokens and rewriting output
+ * Fixed some templates from displaying excluded fields
+ * Determined methodology for field callbacks and arguments
+ * Shortcode support for fields

 = 1.2beta3 =